OpenStackOnRaPi/ostackinstall/README.md

  <img src=images/device-list-linksys.png width='62%' />
 </p>

-Make sure your TP-Link switch is set to the manufacturer's settings.
-One can press a button in a small hole on the rear panel of the switch for a couple of seconds.
-It is important that there are no VLANs set in the `VLAN->802.1Q VLAN Configuration` tab, i.e., after logging to TP-Link the following is correct (otherwise all existing VLANs should be deleted):
+Make sure your TP-Link switch is set to the factory settings.
+This can be performed by holding the reset button in a small hole on the rear panel of the switch for a couple of seconds.
+It is important that there are no VLANs set in the `VLAN->802.1Q VLAN Configuration` tab, i.e., after logging to the switch the following configuration is correct (otherwise all existing VLANs should be deleted):

 <p align="center">
    <img src=images/tplink-factory.png width='60%' />
 </p>

 > [!Note]
-> In our TP-Link routers, after restoring factory settings, we log in as user=admin, passwd=admin and the password change is forced upon first login.
+> In our TP-Link switches, after restoring factory settings, we log in with userneme=admin, passwd=admin and the password change is forced upon the first login.

-Now you can proceed to subsection 3.2.
+Now you can proceed to subsection 3.ii.

 ### 3.ii RPi system configuration